dlbosma-hue/dlbosma-hue/README.md

-🌍 Based in Berlin &nbsp;|&nbsp; 🗣 Dutch · English · German · Russian
+🌍 Based in Berlin &nbsp;|&nbsp; 🗣 Dutch · English · German
 📦 Product roots: OKRs, roadmaps, user research, cross-functional teams
 ✨ I think the most interesting problems sit at the intersection of people and technology